Aquatint: Modern process

 An aquatint requires a metal plate, an acid, and something to resist the acid.
 Traditionally copper or zinc plates were used.
 The artist applies a ground that will resist acid.
 Ground is applied by dissolving powdered resin in spirits, by applying the powder directly to the surface of the plate, or by using a liquid acrylic resist.
-In all forms of etching the acid resist is commonly referred to as "the ground."
+In all forms of etching the acid resist is commonly referred to as "the ground".

 An aquatint box is used to apply resin powder.
 The powder is at the bottom of the box, a crank or a bellows is used to blow the powder up into the air of the box.
-A window allows the engraver to see the density of flowing powder and to place his plate in the box using a drawer.
+A window allows the engraver to see the density of flowing powder and to place the plate in the box using a drawer.
 When the powder covers the plate, it can be extracted from the box for the next operations.

 The plate is then heated; if the plate is covered with powder, the resin melts forming a fine and even coat; if it is in spirits, the spirits evaporate and the result is essentially the same.
 Now the plate is dipped in acid, producing an even and fine level of corrosion (the "bite") sufficient to hold ink.
 At this point, the plate is said to carry about a 50% halftone.
 This means that, were the plate printed with no further biting, the paper would display a gray color more or less directly in between white (no ink) and black (full ink).

 At some point the artist will then etch an outline of any aspects of the drawing they wish to establish with line; this provides the basis and guide for the later tone work.
 They may also have applied (at the very start, before any biting occurs) an acid-resistant "stop out" (also called an asphaltum or hard ground) if they intend to keep any areas totally white and free of ink, such as highlights.